European shares gain on ECB stimulus bets; Greece leads

 “Draghi would please investors with some sort of timetable for quantitative easing, but even if he just repeats the ECB’s strong commitment to act, it could be enough to spark a Santa Claus rally,” Saxo Bank trader Andrea Tueni said.

+Despite heavy price discounting, euro zone business activity grew less than expected last month, a survey showed on Wednesday, suggesting the region’s economy may contract again early next year.

-Greek stocks were further boosted by speculation that Athens would reach a deal with its troika of lenders -- the International Monetary Fund, European Commission and European Central Bank -- over an extension of its bailout programme.
+Greek stocks were further boosted by speculation that Athens would reach a deal with the International Monetary Fund, the European Commission and the European Central Bank, or troika, over an extension of its bailout programme.

 “It seems that at the end of the day there will be some sort of agreement after lots of compromises from the Greek side,” a senior trader in Athens said.
 “Investors feel much more secure when the presence of the troika remains strict.”

-Nordic telecoms operator surged after Norway’s Telenor and Sweden’s TeliaSonera agreed to merge their Danish operations, in a deal that is expected to ease cut-throat price competition.
+Nordic telecoms operator surged after Norway’s Telenor and Sweden’s TeliaSonera agreed to merge their Danish operations, in a deal that is expected to ease cut-throat price competition in the country.

-Shares in German sportswear company Adidas AG and food retailer Metro featured among the main losers, hurt by worries over their exposure to Russia as the rouble continued its slide.
-(Editing by Gareth Jones/Ruth Pitchford)
+Shares in Germans sportswear company Adidas AG and food retailer Metro featured among the top losers, hurt by worries over their exposure to Russia as the rouble continued its slide.
+(Editing by Gareth Jones)